augustss/verse-semantics/Book/docs/12_modules.md

 ### Import Scope and Visibility

-Imports in Verse have file scope - they only affect the file in which they appear.
+Imports have file scope - they only affect the file in which they appear.
 If you have multiple `.verse` files in the same module, each file needs its own import statements for external modules.
 However, files within the same module can see each other's definitions without imports:

 ```verse
 # File: player_module/health.verse